splunk/public-o11y-docs/admin/notif-services/servicenow.rst

 .. _servicenow:

 **************************************************************************
 Send alert notifications to ServiceNow using Splunk Observability Cloud
 **************************************************************************

 .. meta::
-      :description: Configure Observability Cloud to send alerts to ServiceNow when a detector alert condition is met and when the condition clears.
+      :description: Configure Splunk Observability Cloud to send alerts to ServiceNow when a detector alert condition is met and when the condition clears.

 You can configure Splunk Observability Cloud to automatically send alert notifications to ServiceNow when a detector alert condition is met and when the alert clears.

+.. note:: This configuration guide doesn't cover every type of integration you can create in Splunk Observability Cloud, and your configuration may vary from the examples shown here.

-To send Observability Cloud alert notifications to ServiceNow, complete the following configuration tasks:
+To send Splunk Observability Cloud alert notifications to ServiceNow, complete the following configuration tasks:

 * :ref:`servicenow1`